visinf/DIAGen/README.md

     val2017/
     annotations/
 ```

-`COCO_DIR` located [here](https://github.com/visinf/DIAGen/blob/main/semantic_aug/datasets/coco.py#L17) should be updated to point to the location of `coco2017` on your system.
-As the dataset itself is not designed for single label classification, we label images with the classes corresponding to the largest object in the image.
+Update the `COCO_DIR` variable located [here](https://github.com/visinf/DIAGen/blob/main/semantic_aug/datasets/coco.py#L17) to point to your local coco2017 directory.

+Note: Since MS COCO is not inherently designed for single-label classification, images are labeled according to the class of the largest object in the image.

 ## Pipeline